jatinmadan-spektra/ai-developer/Labs/lab-03.md

     ![](./media/image_072.png)

-    >**Note**: If the results are not visible, close the terminal, rerun the command `dotnet run`and enter the prompt again.
+    >**Note**: If the results are not visible, close the terminal, rerun the command `dotnet run`, and enter the prompt again.

     The AI will perform the following plan to answer the question but may do so in a different order or with a different set of functions: